foofork/orchflow/DEVELOPMENT_ROADMAP.md

   - Integration tests for end-to-end scenarios

 **Known Issues to Address:**
-- ⚠️ **TerminalStreamManager testability** - Currently requires tauri::AppHandle, making unit tests impossible
+- ✅ **TerminalStreamManager testability** - FIXED with dependency injection
-  - TODO: Refactor to use dependency injection for IPC communication
+  - ✅ Refactored to use IpcChannel trait for IPC communication
-  - TODO: Create trait-based abstraction for Tauri-specific functionality
-  - TODO: Move integration tests requiring Tauri runtime to separate test suite
+  - ✅ Created MockIpcChannel for unit testing without Tauri
+  - ✅ Added `with_ipc_channel` constructor for testing
+  - ✅ Original `new` constructor maintained for production use
 - ⚠️ **111 remaining compilation errors** in Tauri backend tests
 - ⚠️ **Missing terminal_stream exports** in various test files